jupyterlite/jupyterlab-webrtc-docprovider/README.md

 }
 ```

+> In JupyterLite, this can be configured with an `overrides.json`

 #### `roomPrefix`

 By default, the final room ID that is actually sent to the signaling server will be the